hazemanwer2000/knowledge-base/obsidian/Topics/Technical-Topics/Tooling/Regular-Expressions.md

 Additionally, the `|` operator may be used to implement `OR` logic between character(s) or group(s).
 #### Capture Group(s)
 ---
-A capture group is a special grouping, that captures a specific part of a pattern, that may later be referenced (e.g., in replacement text).
+A capture group is a special group, that captures a specific part of a pattern, that may later be referenced (e.g., in replacement text).

 To form a capture group, surround part of a pattern with `(` and `)`.
 ## References